scylladb/scylladb/docs/alternator/compatibility.md

   also for the similar Kinesis Streams.
 Alternator doesn't support this yet, and the related operations DescribeKinesisStreamingDestination, DisableKinesisStreamingDestination, and EnableKinesisStreamingDestination.
+  This feature was added to DynamoDB in November 2020.
   <https://github.com/scylladb/scylla/issues/8786>

 * The on-demand backup APIs are not supported: CreateBackup, DescribeBackup,